- Windows could not automatically detect this network's proxy settings? Some of your system files could be corrupted.

 - In the left pane, go to Proxy and in the right pane disable Automatically detect settings.

-Users reported that disabling this feature fixed the problem for them, so be sure to try it.
+Users reported that disabling this feature fixed the problem for them, so make sure you try it.

-- Open the Settings app and navigate to Update & security section.
+- Open the Settings app and navigate to the Update & security section.